 |Family Resources||Victim Resources|

-The chance of going to jail is a scary and stressfull thought, not only for whoever gets locked up, but also that person’s family and friends.
-This guide is designed to give you information you need to make going to jail less stressfull.
+The chance of going to jail is a scary and stressful thought, not only for whoever gets locked up, but also that person’s family and friends.
+This guide is designed to give you information you need to make going to jail less stressful.
 If you have a specific question, feel free to ask it, and please leave any comments or feedback that might be a benefit to other people in the same situation will be much appreciated.

 Lehigh County Prison